Monday, February 16, 2026

 14. Ely Liebow, written by Ray Betzner

 The grave of Dr. Ely Liebow (1924 – 2007), academic and Sherlockian who wrote a definitive biography of Dr. Joseph Bell.
-I believe Ely is interred at Arlington Heights, Cook County, Illinois, USA, but I haven't identified a plot yet and have:
+I believe Ely is interred at Shalom Memorial Park, Arlington Heights, Cook County, Illinois, USA, plot 4 CARMEL / 1089 / 4:

 NO PHOTO